Willem Prinsloo Agricultural Museum

 - 4 June – Mampoer Festival.
 The Museum distills its own mampoer.
-The copper still for which a legal license was obtained in 1983 for the distilling of witblits and mampoer, is still in use today.
-The annual Mampoer Festival takes places on the first Saturday of June.
+The copper still, for which a legal license was obtained in 1983 for the distilling of witblits and mampoer, is still in use today.
+The annual Mampoer Festival takes place on the first Saturday of June.

-- 6-8 October – National Tractor / Farm Festival – The annual tractor and farm festival presented in partnership with the Tractor Club attracts historical engine and tractor enthusiasts.
-Demonstrations of various tractors and engines and historical farming activities such as ploughing, threshing, bread baking and selling of traditional pap and kaiings are some of the highlights of the event.
+- 6-8 October – National Tractor/Farm Festival – The annual tractor and farm festival presented in partnership with the Tractor Club attracts historical engine and tractor enthusiasts.
+Demonstrations of various tractors and engines and historical farming activities such as ploughing, threshing, bread baking and selling traditional pap and kaiings are some of the event’s highlights.
 The event includes a mountain bike race on 9 October and Movies Under the Stars.

 - 9 October – Rayton Classic Bike Race